Are There Any Benefits Of Eating Your Placenta? What Science Says

-While no study has so far been done to prove the benefits of eating placenta, anecdotal evidence of its benefits cannot be ignored completely.
+While no study has so far been able to prove the benefits of eating placenta, anecdotal evidence of its benefits cannot be ignored completely.
 If you must eat your placenta, here are a few things to keep in mind.

 - If you intend to consume your placenta, check with your hospital beforehand if their birthing policy supports it.
-Many hospitals treat placenta as biohazardous waste and discard it immediately.
+Many hospitals treat the placenta as biohazardous waste and discard it immediately.

-- In case you feel eating placenta is not agreeing with your body, stop it right away.
+- In case you feel eating the placenta is not agreeing with your body, stop it right away.

 References [ + ]

 |1.||↑||The Fetal Life-Support System: Placenta, Umbilical Cord, & Amniotic Sac.
 APA.|